reverse-squared/robotic-scout-magic/README.md

 You can view the full documentation for RSM including how to create, edit, and export form data at [https://wearedevs.github.io/robotic-scout-magic/](https://wearedevs.github.io/robotic-scout-magic/).

 ## Licensing
-This software is under the MIT Licesne, meaning you can do what ever you want to it. ~~Just don't sue us.~~
+This software is under the MIT License, meaning you can do what ever you want with it. ~~Just don't sue us.~~